If you're targeting potential customers in China, it is important to ensure your website is…

 What Should I Do Next?

-The first thing you should do is get your current website tested by an individual or organisation that is physically in China.
+The first thing you should do is get your current website tested by an individual or an organisation that is physically present in China.
 Get some feedback on how your website is running in the PRC.
 From there you should consider either adapting your existing site or creating a .cn version to properly market to the PRC.

 Got questions?
 Most people do on this topic, as it’s a big one.
 If you’ve not contacted us before, why not make it your first time?
 We’re looking for businesses to interview on the topic of entering China, so drop us a quick message, we’d love to hear from you…!

 Check if your Chinese domain name is available to register.